Sidsector9/FSND-Item-Catalog/README.md

 - Items can be Created, Read, Updated and Deleted only by Logged-in Users.
 - Users can Log in to the website using the Google Sign-In button on the top right.
 - A **Home** button icon is provided for ease of navigation.
-- A JSON endpoint is available at http://localhost:5000/catalog.json
+- A JSON endpoint for all data is available at http://localhost:5000/catalog.json
+- A JSON endpoint for items for a specific category is available at `http://localhost:5000/<string:category_slug>/JSON`.
+For example: http://localhost:5000/cricket/JSON
+- A JSON endpoint for a specific item is available at `http://localhost:5000/<string:category_slug>/<string:item_slug>/JSON`.
+For example: http://localhost:5000/cricket/ball/JSON

 ### Sample of a logged in Screen:
 <img width="953" alt="screenshot 2019-01-16 at 12 35 47 am" src="https://user-images.githubusercontent.com/17757960/51435907-74225000-1ca8-11e9-9f5d-17e72deffb4b.png">